Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning

 \subsection{Data, Code, Libraries, and Hardware}

-The codebase of~\citet{pissa}\footnote{\url{https://github.com/GraphPKU/PiSSA}} is used to run LoRA, PiSSA, and DoRA (with DoRA implemented via the PEFT package~\cite{peft}), and we further extend this codebase to support other PEFT methods, including MiLoRA\footnote{\url{https://github.com/sufenlp/MiLoRA}} and Init[AB]\footnote{\url{https://github.com/Leopold1423/non_zero_lora-icml25}}.
+We use the PiSSA codebase~\cite{pissa} as the core framework and extend it into a unified implementation covering all ten LoRA-based methods considered in this study.
+Specifically, LoRA, OLoRA, PiSSA, LoRA-GA, DoRA, GraLoRA, and RandLoRA are implemented using the built-in interfaces of the official PEFT library~\cite{peft}.
+For MiLoRA, Init[AB], and LoFT, we refer to their official codebases\footnote{

+} for essential functions and implementation details, which are then integrated into the same unified experimental codebase.

 Note that while the original LoRA paper used Kaiming Normal initialization, we follow its official implementation and the widely-used PEFT library to use Kaiming Uniform instead in our experiments.
 The results are expected to be similar (cf.~\citet[Table 2]{pissa}).
 Additionally, while~\citet{initab} also proposed a variant, Init[AB+], which does not require $W_{\text{res}}$ and shows no discernible performance difference, we chose to implement the default Init[AB].
-For the training data, we directly utilized the preprocessed dataset released by~\citet{pissa}\footnote{\url{https://huggingface.co/datasets/fxmeng/pissa-dataset}}.